camunda/camunda-docs-manual/content/user-guide/process-engine/expression-language/friendly-enough-expression-language.md

   </tr>
 </table>

-In contrast to the [Unified Expression Language]({{< ref "/user-guide/process-engine/expression-language/unified-expression-language.md" >}}) FEEL does not support `Expression language as delegation code` and does not provide access to beans and Internal Context Variables.
+In contrast to the [Unified Expression Language]({{< ref "/user-guide/process-engine/expression-language/unified-expression-language.md" >}}) FEEL does not support `Expression language as delegation code` and does not provide access to beans and internal context variables.
 This steams from FEEL's nature of being Side-effect free.

 # Usage of Expression Language